noon92/luckfox/usbconfig.md

 <li>ai-thinker-ra-01sh</li>
 <li>none <em>(for simradio)</em></li>
 </ul>
-<p><strong>Important:</strong> You cannot set URL and security settings in the same operation - if you must set both, set the URL first, then edit the femtofox-config.txt file on the USB drive to remove the URL and add in your security settings.</p>
+<p><strong>Important:</strong> You cannot set URL and security settings in the same operation - if you must set both, set the URL first, then edit the <code>femtofox-config.txt</code> file on the USB drive to remove the URL and add in your security settings.</p>
 <p>To add a <code>meshtastic_admin_key</code>, copy it from the app and add <code>base64:</code> to the beginning (<code>meshtastic_admin_key="base64:T/b8EGvi/Nqi6GyGefJt/jOQr+5uWHHZuBavkNcUwWQ="</code>).</p>
 <p>Clearing the <code>meshtastic_admin_key</code> list: The admin key list can contain up to three keys - <em>if more are added they will be ignored</em>.
 The USB configuration tool supports clearing the admin key list, after which you will need to re-add your admin key/s in a second operation.
 To clear the admin key list, enter <code>meshtastic_admin_key="0"</code>, without <code>base64:</code>.</p>
 </blockquote>